-My passion is to work with social change advocates to make our world a more just place while spreading beauty and joy.
+I work with social change advocates to make our world a more just place while spreading beauty and joy.

-My arenas of consulting practice include:
+My current consulting practice includes:

 - systems change, field development, and policy research & advocacy;